Wrexham A.F.C.: The non-League years (2008–2020)

 During the 2011–12 season, Wrexham were invited back into the Welsh Cup after 16 years, entering at the third round stage.
 New manager Andy Morrell guided Wrexham to a record tally of 98 points but this was not enough to gain automatic promotion, as they ended the season only 5 points adrift of Fleetwood Town, who gained the only automatic place.
 Wrexham lost in the play-offs to Luton Town again.
-Wrexham earned themselves places in both the FA Trophy final and the Conference Premier play-off Final, their first two appearances at Wembley Stadium in the club's 150-year history to date, and within five weeks of one another.
-In the FA Trophy Final, Wrexham won on penalties after a 1–1 draw with Grimsby Town.
-A 5–2 aggregate win over Kidderminster Harriers in the two-legged play-off semi-final saw Wrexham through to the Final versus Newport County, the first play-off Final to feature two Welsh teams; Newport defeated Wrexham 2–0.
+Wrexham earned themselves places in both the FA Trophy final and the Conference Premier play-off final, their first two appearances at Wembley Stadium in the club's 150-year history to date, and within five weeks of one another.
+In the FA Trophy final, Wrexham won on penalties after a 1–1 draw with Grimsby Town.
+A 5–2 aggregate win over Kidderminster Harriers in the two-legged play-off semi-final saw Wrexham through to the final versus Newport County, the first play-off final to feature two Welsh teams; Newport defeated Wrexham 2–0.

+In June 2013, members of Wrexham Supporters Trust voted on whether they should change the club's name back to Wrexham AFC.
+As a result, the name was changed.

 In February 2014, Andy Morrell stepped down as manager.
 Billy Barr was appointed as interim manager before being replaced a few weeks later by Kevin Wilkin.
 Wrexham finished the 2013–14 season in 17th place.
 In 2018–19, Wrexham finished in 4th place but lost the play-off quarter-final to Eastleigh.
 In 2019–20, the club finished 19th on points per game after the season was ended early due to the COVID-19 pandemic, the lowest position in the club's 150-year history.